 Teach trauma-informed yoga and work to make your yoga class a safer, more inclusive space.

 Students in this program explore a wide range of topics, including intersectionality, mindfulness, somatic psychology, and how yoga philosophy intersects with modern psychology on the topic of trauma.
+This training is conducted entirely interactive on-line, so it can be taken from anywhere.

 By gaining a better understanding of what trauma is, how it lives in our bodies, and how it shows up in yoga spaces, you can bring the peaceful, healing practices of yoga and seated meditation to a wider audience.